Skip to content

 Composing Errors with Result

-For multi-step operations, use the Result monad to compose validation chains:
+For multi-step operations, use the Result monad:

 typescript